Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Dataset

 \subsection{Scene Attributes}

-We notice that the scene attributes and context plays a crucial role in the performance of the neural networks on real-world scene inferences \cite{albanis2021}.
-Our dataset is designed to capture a wider variety of scene attributes including urban environments consisting of buildings and roads, as well as more naturally occuring uneven terrains and vegetation, and several other entities that generally make an outdoors environment.
-Figure~\ref{fig:dataset} provide a snapshot overview of our dataset.
-For example, \emph{Downtown}\cite{downtown2022} and \emph{CityPark}\cite{citypark2022} scenes of our dataset represent urban areas covering buildings, houses, parks and other street props.
-While CityPark scenes contain wider roads and streets, Downtown scenes are composed of narrower streets and alley ways.
-Scene such as \emph{Desert}\cite{ruralAustralia2022} is composed of rocks, roads, uneven terrain and wild vegetation.
-While we predominantly focused on outdoors scenes in OmniHorizon dataset, we also include an indoor environment called \emph{Dungeons}\cite{dungeons2022}.
-There are darker rooms with details like arches, stone walls, narrow passages, and stairs that give the scene more context and variety.
+The performance of neural networks in real-world scene inferences is significantly influenced by scene attributes and context \cite{albanis2021}.
+Our dataset is designed to cover a diverse range of scene attributes, including urban environments with buildings and roads, as well as naturally occurring uneven terrains, vegetation, and various outdoor elements.
+Figure~\ref{fig:dataset} provides a snapshot overview of our dataset, featuring scenes like Downtown \cite{downtown2022} and CityPark \cite{citypark2022}, which represent urban areas with buildings, houses, parks, and street props.
+CityPark scenes include wider roads, while Downtown scenes consist of markets, narrower streets, and alleyways.
+Additionally, scenes like Desert \cite{ruralAustralia2022} feature rocks, roads, uneven terrain, and wild vegetation.